-- a.
+- d.
+An original corrective action plan as described in Section 5.04 signed by the Director or other official of the activity being audited. - e.
+Signature of the Comptroller General or audit staff who conducted the audit attesting to the accuracy of the audit findings. - 5.04.
+Corrective Action Plan.
+A corrective action plan shall be submitted by the Director or other official of the activity being audited which shall include the following: - a.
 Response to each audit finding and recommendation indicating corrective actions to be taken or disagreement with those findings and recommendations. - b.
 Schedule showing completion dates for implementing items on the corrective action plan. - c.
 Signature of the Director or other responsible official of the activity being audited. - d.
-The corrective action plan shall be submitted no later than 30 days after the receipt of the audit findings and recommendations by the director or other official of the activity being audited.
+The corrective action plan shall be submitted no later than thirty (30) days after the receipt of the audit findings and recommendations by the director or other official of the activity being audited.
 Failure to meet the deadline shall subject the director or other official of the activity being audited to the penalties set forth in Article IX. - 5.05.
 Finalization of Audit.
 All audit reports shall be submitted to the Ogema and the Ogema shall acknowledge receipt of the audit report in writing.
 Audits for which corrective action plans are not timely submitted or are refused shall be presented to the Ogema with a notice of noncompliance with the corrective action plan request.